HP LaptopHP Pavilion 15

 If anyone is really following this and needs more info, I could take pictures, I guess.

-2. I bought an HP laptop with windows 8.
-Windows 8, I thought was the problem and tried various Linux editions.
+2. I bought an HP laptop with Windows 8.
+I thought that was the problem and tried various Linux editions.
 After 4 years I found the hard disc had a multitude of bad sectors.
 I ferreted through various websites and eventually got access to the hard drive.
 I hope with more ferreting rather than risk damaging I will find how to remove it.
-Books and television programs have one-tenth information nine-tenths padding.
-Need websites follow this example?.
-Why does HP not have their own disassembly instructions clearly showing it is an HP website as a service to customers.
+Books and television programs have one-tenth information and nine-tenths padding.
+Need websites to follow this example?
+Why does HP not have its own disassembly instructions clearly showing it is an HP website as a service to customers?

-2. I wanted to replace the hard drive, but after successfully removing the keyboard I am clueless how to remove the palm rest/cover.
+2. I wanted to replace the hard drive, but after successfully removing the keyboard, I am clueless about how to remove the palm rest/cover.
 “Pry open”?
-Seems impossible without breaking something.
+It seems impossible without breaking something.

-1. There are 3 screws holding it to frame that you need to unscrew.
-To get to them you need to remove optical deive wchich you can just pull out after removing the bottom panel
+1. There are 3 screws holding it to the frame that you need to unscrew.
+To get to them, you need to remove the optical drive, which you can just pull out after removing the bottom panel.

-1. Amongst many websites, there is one which shows how to do it.
+1. Among many websites, there is one which shows how to do it.
 I cannot remember which one it was/is.

-start at the front and work to the sides.
-Pity I am giving information after two years.
-Hp should be able to provide a sane website.
+Start at the front and work to the sides.
+It’s a pity I am giving information after two years.
+HP should be able to provide a sane website.

-3. Dear HP, is it possible for HP Pavilion 15 – f1211mw to come without an onboard fan?
+3. Dear HP, is it possible for HP Pavilion 15-f1211mw to come without an onboard fan?
 This was strange for me.
 I opened a new HP Pavilion 15 and never saw a fan attached to the motherboard.
 All I saw was the heat sink.
-Could you kindly input.
+Could you kindly input it?

 Leave a Reply